Work together on a document in Word Online

 If co-authoring in Word Online isn’t working

-If co-authoring isn’t working in Word Online, it might be because someone has the document open a version of Word that doesn’t support co-authoring, because the document contains features that are not supported for editing in Word Online, or some other problem.
+If co-authoring isn’t working in Word Online, it might be because someone has the document open in a version of Word that doesn’t support co-authoring.
+The document might contain features that are not supported for editing in Word Online, or some other problem.
 For help, see Troubleshoot co-authoring Word documents.